44.6 million pairs of running footwear were sold in the United States in 2012.

 They make the most comfortable, supportive shoes.
 People prefer wearing running shoes for walking as they feel good in them.
 Most of the running shoes have evolved to fit every outfit for casual use.

-There is a list of the most popular running shoes that are also good for walking.
+There is a list of the most popular Walking Shoes Vs Running Shoes that are also good for walking.
 It includes comfortable, supportive, male, female, casual, off-road, etc.

 Best Running Shoes for Walking